Introduction

 How Mullein Tea is Made

-Mullein tea steers dried mullein leaves and flowers in hot water.
+Mullein tea steers dried mullein leaf tea and flowers in hot water.
 It is a mildly bitter herbal infusion with a subtle, earthy aroma.
-Many people enhance its flavor with honey or blend it with other herbs.
+Many people enhance its flavour with honey or blend it with other herbs.

 Flavor and Aroma

-Mullein tea offers a mild, slightly bitter flavor with earthy undertones.
+Mullein tea offers a mild, slightly bitter flavour with earthy undertones.
 Its aroma is subtle and herbaceous, often compared to chamomile, but with a more robust taste.

 Health Benefits of Mullein Tea